jamesyanyuk/Homework-CLI/README.md

 # Google Calendar Homework Extension CLI

-> A command line utility integrated with Google Calendar allowing for quick homework entry and modification, visible through the Google Calendar interface.
+> A CLI integrated with Google Calendar allowing for quick homework entry and modification

 ## Getting Started